-The Citizens Utility Board (CUB) of Minnesota is a nonprofit advocate for Minnesota’s utility consumers.
-CUB was formed in 2016 to advocate for affordable and clean energy and consumer protections in utility service.
+The Citizens Utility Board (CUB) of Minnesota is a nonprofit advocate for our state’s utility consumers.
+We advocate for affordable utility service, consumer protections, and clean energy.

-Here are a few examples of how this plays out in our work.
+Here are a few examples of our work.

-- Consumer outreach and education: CUB’s outreach team provides individual consultations, utility bill clinics, and group presentations across the state.
+- CUB’s outreach team provides individual consultations, utility bill clinics, and presentations in person and virtually.
 Behind on your bills and worried about being shut off?
-Want to reduce how much you have to pay each month?
+Want to reduce your monthly bills?
 Interested in the latest in Minnesota energy policy?
-We can help: 651-300-4701, firstname.lastname@example.org, or Facebook Messenger.
+We can help.
+Contact us at 651-300-4701, firstname.lastname@example.org, or Facebook Messenger.

-- Data access to address inequities: CUB is advancing a petition for an Open Data Access Standard before the Minnesota PUC.
-The system-level data and information about utilities’ average residential customers, to which advocates typically have access, hides great variations and long-standing inequities in how the costs and benefits of energy systems are distributed.
-Understanding and addressing these inequities requires much more granular data.
+- CUB successfully petitioned the PUC to adopt Open Data Access Standards, requiring utilities to share data needed to address emissions and inequities.
+The Standards require utilities to share privacy-protected data that can be used for community greenhouse gas action plans and many other purposes.
+We’re continuing to push for access to anonymized energy usage data, which is needed to uncover long-standing inequities in how the costs and benefits of energy systems are distributed.
 Similar data access allowed the Illinois CUB to uncover, for example, that low-income households typically pay more than their fair share in electricity bills — and would be better off under renewables-friendly time-of-use rates.